Higher Form Symmetries TFT in 6d

 \baselineskip=18pt \allowdisplaybreaks

-Symmetries and anomalies of a $d$-dimensional theory are often encoded in a $(d+1)$-dimensional topological action, called symmetry topological field theory (TFT).
-These include higher form symmetries as well as their anomalies.
-We derive the symmetry TFT of the 2-form and 1-form symmetries of 6d $(1,0)$ field theories, focusing on theories with a single tensor multiplet (rank 1).
-We implement this by coupling the low-energy tensor branch action to the background fields for these symmetries and by looking at the symmetry transformation rules on dynamical and background fields, which also imply a mixing of the 2-form and 1-form symmetries in a 3-group structure.
-In some related higher rank cases, we derive the symmetry TFT from holography as well.
-Its action contains a coupling between the 2-form symmetry and the 1-form symmetry backgrounds which does not provide an anomaly for the 6d $(1,0)$ theories studied in this paper.
-On the other hand, it leads to an anomaly under circle compactification.
-We confirm this by a pure 5d analysis provided by the 5d effective Coulomb branch Lagrangian coupled to background fields.
-We also derive the symmetry TFT for 5d $SU(p)_q$ supersymmetric gauge theories and certain non-Lagrangian 5d theories.
+Symmetries and anomalies of a $d$-dimensional quantum field theory are often encoded in a $(d+1)$-dimensional topological action, called symmetry topological field theory (TFT).
+We derive the symmetry TFT for the 2-form and 1-form symmetries of 6d $(1,0)$ field theories, focusing on theories with a single tensor multiplet (rank 1).
+We implement this by coupling the low-energy tensor branch action to the background fields for the higher-form symmetries and by looking at the symmetry transformation rules on dynamical and background fields.
+These transformation rules also imply a mixing of the higher-form symmetries in a 3-group structure.
+For some specific and related higher rank cases, we also derive the symmetry TFT from the holographic dual IIA supergravity solutions.
+The symmetry TFT action contains a coupling between the 2-form symmetry and the 1-form symmetry backgrounds, which leads to a mixed anomaly between the 1-form symmetries of the 5d KK-theory obtained by circle compactification.
+We confirm this by a pure 5d analysis provided by the 5d effective low-energy Coulomb branch Lagrangian coupled to background fields.
+We also derive the symmetry TFT for 5d $SU(p)$ supersymmetric gauge theories with Chern-Simons level $q$ and for 5d theories without non-abelian gauge theory description at low-energy.
 Finally, we discuss the fate of the 2-form and 1-form symmetry of rank 1 6d field theories when coupled to gravity.